shawnmcarter/nohrsc_scripts/README.md

 ### Function shapeFileMaker(svy)

 This function takes the newly formatted message and converts it into a point shapefile using GDAL Python bindings.

+## gammaMap.py

+This python script must be run from within QGIS (>= 2.12).
+Variables for file storage and manipulation are maintained on lines 13-17.
+*  *SWEdir* should point to the root directory where your SNODAS-Gamma Map folders are located.

+*  *bkgrndDir* should point to the folder where the background layers (DEM, Hillshading, Topographic Openness, and Border layers are maintained).

+*  *inputDir* is where you copy the zipped archive created in the sweGIS.sh script.

+*  *dailyDir* is where the script will save the unzipped files.
+This is important because one of the first steps is to convert the SNODAS raster by multiplying by 0.001 (converting its units into meters).

+*  *mapDir* is where the output map is stored.